 Here are some quick tips to help you get the most out of your homemade chipotle BBQ sauce.

-This recipe is easy to customize in line with your personal preferences when it comes to spice.
+This recipe is easy to customize in line with your personal preferences for spice.
 I’m a total spice head, so I like a lot of kick.
-I know not everyone does though so I’ve tempered this recipe to be a bit softer on spice.
+I know not everyone does though so I’ve tempered this recipe to be softer on spice.

-While I love homemade condiments, they do have a far more limited window of consumption before they start to turn.
-Thanks largely in part to the lack of any preservatives (trust me, it’s good they don’t have this).
-Generally speaking, I wouldn’t leave any homemade sauce in the fridge for longer than 4 days.
-If you want to freeze it then don’t keep it in the freezer for longer than two months.
+While I love homemade condiments, they have a far more limited consumption window before they start to turn.
+Thanks largely to the lack of any preservatives (trust me, it’s good they don’t have this).
+Generally speaking, I wouldn’t leave any homemade sauce in the fridge for longer than four days.
+If you want to freeze it, don’t keep it in the freezer for longer than two months.

-As the name suggests, the key ingredient in the sauce is the chipotle pepper.
+As the name suggests, the key ingredient in the sauce is chipotle pepper.
 These are often made from ripened jalapeño chiles that have been smoked and dried.
-This gives them an unmistakable flavor that is completely different to the chiles used in most traditional BBQ sauces, such as the habanero.
+This gives them an unmistakable flavor completely different from the chiles used in most traditional BBQ sauces, such as the habanero.

 Chipotle is easily recognizable thanks to its deep, smoky and spicy flavor profile.
 The smoky flavors come right from the chili pepper and are used regularly in Mexican cooking.

-The combination of its smoky, spicy and sweet flavors is what makes chipotle a perfect pepper to base a BBQ sauce around.
+The combination of its smoky, spicy, and sweet flavors makes chipotle a perfect pepper to base a BBQ sauce around.

 What also sets chipotle apart from regular BBQ sauces is its texture.
-Most recipes – including ours – contain chopped tomatoes, which can a mouthfeel that’s quite similar to salsa.
+Most recipes – including ours – contain chopped tomatoes, which can have a mouthfeel similar to salsa.